carpentries/carpentries.org-archive/pages/core-team-projects.md

 - [Facilitating sessions at CarpentryCon](https://2020.carpentrycon.org/schedule/#session-56) to enable instructors to share their experiences from teaching online
 - Find opportunities for Carpentries Core Team and community members to present and share strategies for teaching online
 - Define [facilitation roles necessary for successful convening in online spaces](https://carpentryconnect.org/online/#DefiningVolunteerRoles) and design guides for them.
 These are part of the [CarpentryConnect Planning Kit](https://carpentryconnect.org), a resource designed to guide community members as they organise local and regional Carpentries events, whether online or in-person.
 Herein you will find checklists to work with, recommendations for best practices and resources on event planning for further reading.

+#### Community Facilitators Program

+Developing the Roadmap for this project was the first of multiple phases toward the creation and launch of the Community Facilitators Program in The Carpentries, and you can read about this at length [under this issue](https://github.com/carpentries/strategic-plan/issues/14).
+In Q2 2020, we were able to
+- Identify all modules that will constitute the curriculum developed to support community facilitators
+- Develop a dependency map to show how the Community Facilitators Program supports existing initiatives in The Carpentries community and to help introduce the Community Facilitators Program to our community to create a shared understanding and help recruit community members to future cohorts of the program
+- Identify learning objectives for the first module of the Community Facilitators Program
+- Identify the first module of the Community facilitators Program to develop
+- Determine team composition & roles in the development of curriculum to train Community Facilitators, including licensing and branding
+- Create a Community Facilitators lifecycle summary to guide communication about, onboarding to, and offboarding from the Community Facilitator program

+More information about this will be available on The Carpentries blog in the next few weeks.

 </details>